OWASP/www-project-top-ten/index.md

 ---

-## Important note:
-### OWASP Top Ten 2025
-OWASP Top Ten 2025 Release Candidate announced on 6 November 2025.

-We need your comments (file issues) and PRs filed by **20 November 2025**.
-Start at [2025 Release Candidate!](https://owasp.org/Top10/2025/).

----
-The most current released version is the [OWASP Top Ten 2021](https://owasp.org/Top10/2021/).
+The most current released version is the [OWASP Top Ten 2025](https://owasp.org/Top10/2025/).

+The previous version is available at [OWASP Top Ten 2021](https://owasp.org/Top10/2021/).

 The OWASP Top 10 is a standard awareness document for developers and web application security.
 It represents a broad consensus about the most critical security risks to web applications.